CMS Energy: History

 In 1987, CMS Energy, a holding company with its principal subsidiaries as Consumers Power and CMS Enterprises was formed.
 Consumers Power was rebranded Consumers Energy in 1997.
 The firm was one of the first companies to introduce an online billing system in the late 1990s.

 In 2001, the firm entered into an exploration agreement with Eritrea for oil exploration in the Dismin Block of the Red Sea.

+In 2002, CMS Energy founded EnerBank USA.

 In 2003, the firm moved its headquarters to One Energy Plaza in Jackson, Michigan.
 In 2007, the company announced plans to invest $6 billion in Michigan's energy future to support new power plant technology and identify new energy sources.
-In 2014, Consumers Energy opened Cross Winds Energy Park in Michigan's Tuscola County and signed a contract with General Electric to supply 621.79-kilowatt wind turbine engines for the project.
-Which has a total generating capacity of 105 megawatts.
+In 2014, Consumers Energy opened Cross Winds Energy Park in Michigan's Tuscola County and signed a contract with General Electric to supply 621.79-kilowatt wind turbine engines for the project which has a total generating capacity of 105 megawatts.

+Oct 1, 2021, CMS Energy Completes Sale of EnerBank USA to Regions Bank.

+On Nov 1st 2022, CMS Enterprises changes name to NorthStar Clean Energy as it begins to serve more corporate clients.

 Sustainability and Environment

 In 2015, 9 percent of CMS Energy's power comes from renewable energy sources.
 Primary CMS Energy subsidiary Consumers Energy joined the Wildlife Habitat Council as an active member.
 By 2007, all power facilities received the Clean Corporate Citizen award from the Michigan Department of Environmental Quality.